 Areas are used as folders/filters for organizing assets, documents, products, inventory, and service.
 You can use the same Area Classification for multiple applications or for just one.
 Each area classification creates a filter category, while the folders and sub-folders can be created for added granularity.

-To add a new Area, click the "Add New Button" and type the name in the "Classification Name" field.
+To add a new Area, click the "Add New" button and type the name in the "Area group name" field.
 Next, select where in your portal you would like this area to be displayed by checking the appropriate boxes in the "Applicability" field.
-Click "Save" to create the classification and begin adding folders.
+Click "Save" to create the main group and begin adding folders, or sub-groups.

-To delete the entire Classification as a whole, select the "Delete Classification" button on the lower right of the panel.
+To delete the entire Classification as a whole, select the "Delete area group" button on the lower right of the panel.
 Confirm this action by clicking "OK" in the confirmation pop-up:

 The definitions for the password complexities are as follows: